 Rights of light is a separate matter to planning and is one of the few factors that can halt a development once planning permission has been obtained and work has commenced on site.
 It is important that professional advice is sought as early as possible to ensure that the cost implications associated with rights of light are established.

-We specialise in providing flexible and detailed advice to clients, developers and architects from initial massing and feasibility studies using our specialist software to establish potential compensation budgets, while advising on the associated risks to ensure that the correct mitigation measures are evaluated to maximise the value and density of any site.
+We specialise in providing flexible and detailed advice to clients, developers and architects.
+We provide initial massing and feasibility studies using our specialist software to establish potential compensation budgets, while advising on the associated risks to ensure that the correct mitigation measures are evaluated to maximise the value and density of any site.

 Our clear and concise advice can help affected neighbouring parties understand their rights with regards to the likelihood of the courts granting an injunction to stop or alter the development or the level of potential compensation they could be entitled to as a result of the development.

 Our dedicated team will establish the associated risks early on in the development process to ensure the successful and efficient delivery of every scheme.